picoage/picoage/README.md

 - 👀 I’m interested in trekking, playing tennis and spending time with my family.
 - 🌱 I’m currently learning what I don't know.
-- 💞️ I’m looking to collaborate with other open-source community >
+- 💞️ I’m looking to collaborate with other open-source community.
 <br/> <br/>

 ### Connect with me on: